-The result by of graphic-analytical method the models of Caucasian languages suggest that they were formed in the valleys of the Great Caucasus mountain range, that is the ancestors of present-day speakers of the Abkhaz-Circassian and Dagestan- Nakh language groups were native settlers on their present territories, and their common language could ever be one of the dialects of Proto-Nostratic.
+The result by of the graphic-analytical method the models of Caucasian languages suggests that they were formed in the valleys of the Great Caucasus mountain range, that is the ancestors of present-day speakers of the Abkhaz-Circassian and Dagestan- Nakh language groups were native settlers in their present territories, and their common language could ever be one of the dialects of Proto-Nostratic.

 At left:Silver vessel decorated with landscape from Myakop Barrow (Oshad Barrow).